tomsaleeba/ergoslab/pcb/testy/README.md

     if we choose to attach the switch plate to the pcb.
 - make hole to reach reset button if it's not on the snapoff section
 - add OLED? (and pull up resistors)
+- make sure the ProMicro is set back enough that you could permanently plug a flying-lead plug into it (to go to a USB-C breakout board) and not have it vulnerable.
 - LEDs:
   - do I need resistors
   - add layer status LED footprints